p10rahulm/your-static-website/README.md

 ## Step 4: Check and Preview the site again

-1. Good to preview the site again now.
-2. Type into the terminal that you used for downloading the files
-    ```bash
-    hugo server -D -p 1313
-    ```
-3. Open `http://localhost:1313` on your browser.
-Even after checking that everything works, keep this tab open.
-4. At this stage, you should have modified the following words to your own
+1. At this stage, you should ensure you modify the following words to your own
     - yourdomain
     - Your Website Name
     - your_username